 Speak to a member of staff if you are worried about something in prison.
 You could talk to your personal officer or another member of staff to try to solve the problem.
-This is known as an informal complaint.
-If this doesn't help, you can make a formal complaint.
+If this doesn't help, you can make a complaint.